 In this recipe you’ll see how molasses, honey and maple syrup can work together to create a moist and flavourful cake.
 In fact, this Chocolate Beet Cake is so chocolaty and moist that you can adapt it to all sorts of wonderful uses.
 Double the recipe and make a layer cake.
 Make it as cupcakes, or leave it just as is — the perfect snacking cake.

-It’s easy to substitute molasses for honey or maple syrup:
+It’s easy to use molasses in place of honey and maple syrup:

 Real maple syrup is pricy and honey isn’t exactly cheap.
 Feel free to substitute additional molasses for either the maple syrup or honey called for in this recipe.

 This recipe is adapted from the new cookbook, Brown Eggs and Jam Jars by food blogger Aimee Wimbush-Bourque.
 I have already made a few things from the book and have many more tagged to try.
 All have been a hit with my family so this cookbook is quickly becoming one of those dog-eared family favourites.
 (I’ll share more in next week or so).

 Aimee cooks a lot with natural sweeteners so in this book there is no shortage of recipes for molasses.

 Because I think you’ll love this cookbook as much as I do we’re giving away a copy to one lucky reader.